 As with other professions that impact the health and well-being of others, the dental profession is tightly regulated by each state.
-Anyone who wishes to work as a dentist in any state must first receive the legal authority to do so by acquiring a state dental license.
-State license requirements differ slightly, but all states make it a crime to practice dentistry without having a license.
+Anyone who wants to work as a dentist in any state must first receive the legal authority to do so by getting a state dental license.
+State license requirements differ slightly, but all states make it a crime to practice dentistry without a license.

-While dentists can form partnerships, professional partnerships, limited partnerships or similar business structures with other dentists or medical professionals, in many states they cannot form corporations.
+While dentists can form various types of partnerships or similar business structures with other dentists or medical professionals, they can't form corporations in many states.
 This is because the corporate structure would allow non-dentist professionals to have positions of power in the corporation (for example, a businessperson with an MBA could be a corporate director).
 The concern is that these non-dentists could unduly influence or interfere with the practice of dentistry.

-Also, while dentists in many states can form professional corporations, they cannot form corporations in which they share profits with non-dentist owners or stockholders.
+Also, while dentists in some states are allowed form professional corporations, they can't form corporations in which they share profits with non-dentist owners or stockholders.

-Whether you are a licensed dentist who has let your license lapse, a dental hygienist who failed to renew your license, or anyone who has been charged with the unlawful practice of dentistry, you must consult with an experienced criminal defense attorney in your area as soon as you learn of any investigation or charges against you.
-You have specific legal rights throughout the entire criminal justice process, and if you fail to seek out a local criminal defense attorney as soon as possible you can unwittingly cause yourself harm.
-A local defense lawyer will guide you through the criminal justice process and provide you with advice in light of both state laws, as well as his or her experience with local judges and prosecutors.
+If you're charged with or being investigated for practicing without a license (even if you just let your license lapse or expire), you should consult with an experienced criminal defense attorney in your area right away.
+You have specific legal rights throughout the entire criminal justice process, and if you don't seek legal advice, you can unwittingly damage your case.
+A local defense lawyer should be able to guide you through the criminal justice process and provide you with advice based on their knowledge of your state's laws, and their experience with local judges and prosecutors.